 I can’t help it!
 We love meat, in Tuscany!

 The most crystal clear example is the floretine T-bone steak, but there are lots of meat cuts typical of our region.
 An example?
-Arista, that is a common cut, used on mostly Sundays lunches, during winter and summer, is a traditional dish of Florentine cooking.
+Arista, that is a common cut, prepared for many Sunday lunches, during winter and summer, a traditional dish of Florentine cooking.

 Mum’s arista is such a good dish, crisp and tasteful outside, tender and white inside.